-Abstract: The Patient Protection and Affordable Care Act of 2010 (the Affordable Care Act) amended title I of ERISA, by adding a new section 715 which encompasses various health reform provisions of the Public Health Service Act.
+Abstract: The Patient Protection and Affordable Care Act of 2010 (the Affordable Care Act) amended title I of the Employee Retirement Income Security Act (ERISA), by adding a new section 715 which encompasses various health reform provisions of the Public Health Service Act.
 These regulations provide guidance on the rules for maintaining grandfathered health plan status under section 1251 of the Affordable Care Act.
 As mentioned in the previous request, RIN 1210-AB41 was split into additional RINs due to the breadth of issues covered.